This Step: Take Driver Training

-On top of completing driver training, you must clock (and keep track of) a minimum of 60 additional hours behind the wheel with a qualified supervising driver.
-You must drive at least 10 of these practice hours during the period that begins 30 minutes before sunset and 30 minutes before sunrise.
-For more info, see the Rookie Driver Skills Log and Practice Guide, and be sure to review the restrictions below.
+On top of completing driver training, you must clock (and keep track of) a minimum of 60 hours behind the wheel with a qualified supervising driver.
+You must drive at least 10 hours of these practice hours during the period that begins 30 minutes after sunset and 30 minutes before sunrise.
+For more info, see the Rookie Driver Skills Log and Practice Guide , and be sure to review the restrictions below.

 Know Your Learner’s Permit Restrictions

 You can only drive the type of vehicles that fall under the driver’s license class (also listed on your permit).
 And you must be accompanied and under the immediate supervision of a driver who:

 - Is at least 21 years old